tim50687/What_I_Learned/computer_system/programAndOSOrganization.md

 SUB A       (Subtract the value in register A from itself)
 ```
 After executing these instructions, the Zero Flag will be set to `1` because `10H - 10H` equals `00H`.

+### Instruction

+1. **CALL instruction**:
+   - **Purpose**: This instruction is used when you want to execute a subroutine (a separate section of code that performs a specific task).
+   - **How it works**: When the `CALL` instruction is executed, the computer does two main things:
+     1. It saves the address of the next instruction (the one that comes after the `CALL` instruction) onto a special memory area called the "stack".
+This saved address is known as the "return address" because it's where the computer should return to after the subroutine is finished.
+     2. It then jumps to the address specified in the `CALL` instruction to start executing the subroutine.
+   - **Why use it**: Subroutines are useful because they allow for code reuse.
+Instead of writing the same code multiple times, you can write it once as a subroutine and then "call" it whenever needed.

+2. **RET instruction**:
+   - **Purpose**: This instruction is used to return from a subroutine back to the main program.
+   - **How it works**: When the `RET` instruction is executed, the computer does the following:
+     1. It looks at the top of the stack to find the return address (the address that was saved when the `CALL` instruction was executed).
+     2. It pops (removes) this address from the stack.
+     3. It then jumps to this return address, resuming execution from where it left off before the subroutine was called.
+   - **Why use it**: After a subroutine has finished its task, you need a way to get back to the main program.
+The `RET` instruction provides this mechanism by using the saved return address.

+### Memory-mapped I/O

+1. **Memory-mapped input/output devices**:
+   - This means that certain parts of the computer's memory are not just used for storing data like numbers or text.
+Instead, these specific `memory locations are linked (or "mapped") to certain devices in the computer.
+When the computer reads from or writes to these memory locations, it's actually communicating with these devices.`

+2. **Devices**:
+   - **Frame buffer**:
+     - Think of this as the computer's screen memory.
+It's a specific area in memory that holds what should be displayed on the screen.
+     - The frame buffer mentioned here can show 24 lines of text, and each line can have 80 characters.
+So, the total space needed is 1920 bytes (24 lines x 80 characters = 1920 characters).
+     - If you change a byte in this memory area, the corresponding character on the screen will change.
+For example, if you write the byte for the letter "A" to the first location of this memory, the top-left corner of the screen will show an "A".

+   - **Keyboard controller**:
+     - This is how the computer interacts with the keyboard.
+     - There are two special memory locations (or "registers") for this:
+       1. One register tells the computer if a key has been pressed.
+       2. The other register tells the computer which key was pressed.
+For example, if you press the "A" key, this register will have the value for "A".

+## 2.3 A Simple Operating System Interface

+`Library Operating System`:

+- The section introduces the concept of a "library operating system."
+This type of OS consists of a set of functions that are directly linked with an application.
+The result is a single program that includes both the application and the necessary OS functions.
+- This combined program is often stored in `Read-Only Memory (ROM)`, meaning it's immediately available when the computer is turned on.

+### Limitations of a Library Operating System:

+While this approach `works well for devices with a single purpose (like a microwave oven)`, it has limitations for general-purpose computers:
+Changing or updating the program means changing the entire memory content.
+This is because the application and OS functions are combined into one program.
+In extreme cases, updating the program might require getting a new device.
+This approach isn't practical for devices like personal computers.

+> When this combined program is loaded into memory, it occupies a specific, contiguous block of memory.
+Any change to a part of this program (whether it's the application portion or the OS library portion) could potentially alter the memory layout or size of the entire program.

+**Read-Only Memory (ROM) Considerations:**

+In some devices, the Library Operating System might be stored in read-only memory (ROM).
+ROM is a type of non-volatile memory that retains its contents even when the device is turned off.
+If the combined program is stored in ROM, updating any part of it might require reprogramming the ROM, which effectively means changing its entire contents.
+This is not a practical solution for devices like personal computers.

+#### What is ROM?

+ROM stands for non-volatile memory in computers., which means the information is permanently stored on the chip.
+The memory does not depend on an electric current to save data, instead, data is written to individual cells using binary code.
+Non-volatile memory is used for parts of the computer that do not change, such as the initial boot-up portion of the software, or the firmware instructions that make your printer run.
+Turning off the computer does not have any effect on ROM.
+Non-volatile memory cannot be changed by users.